TimeBank Promise

 Myth #1: You Will Lose Ownership of Your Home

-One of the most common myths is that by releasing equity, you lose ownership of your home.
-T
+One of the most common myths is that by borrowing through equity release, you lose ownership of your home.

 Myth #2: You Must Make Monthly Repayments